 Beate and Serge Klarsfeld, the struggles of memory (1968-1978)

-The decade 1968-1978 marks an important turning point in the evolution of the memory of the Shoah in Europe and throughout the world.
+The decade 1968-1978 marks an important turning point in the evolution of the memory of the Shoah in Europe and worldwide.
 The spectacular action of the couple formed by Beate and Serge Klarsfeld, carried out on several continents, plays a major role in this movement towards recognition.

-After the publication of their memoirs in 2015, the history and motivations of Beate and Serge Klarsfeld’s commitments are recounted through numerous unpublished documents and objects, joining those of a whole generation of which they become the symbols.
+After the publication of their memoirs in 2015, the history and motivations of Beate and Serge Klarsfeld’s commitments are recounted through numerous unpublished documents and objects, joining those of an entire generation for which they have become symbols.

 the exhibition site

-Olivier Lalieu, historian, responsible for the development of places of remembrance and external projects, Shoah Memorial
+Olivier Lalieu, historian, responsible for the development of places of memory and external projects, Shoah Memorial

 General coordination